-To others, the perfect blend has a few more recipes to form a balanced classic cocktail sauce worthy of complementing the best shrimp, crabcakes and oysters.
+Classic Cocktail Sauce is more than just ketchup and horseradish.
+For many, the perfect blend has a few more ingredients to form a balanced sauce worthy of complementing the best seafood.

 And what we know today as the famous Shrimp Cocktail, deemed the ultimate of fancy appetizers and hor dourves.
 I think I might go back to referring to it as a Prawn Cocktail.
 It sounds so much more sophisticated.